enasequence/read_docs/submit/assembly/environmental-sag.rst

 Sample And Study Validation
 ---------------------------

-- Sample and study (BioProject) pair must be unique for an assembly (except primary metagenomes)
+- Sample and study (BioProject) pair must be unique for an assembly
 - Sample taxonomic classification must be species rank or below (or equivalent) within NCBI taxonomy.

 Assembly name validation